 Austerity, self-study, and surrender to Isvara is kriya Yoga.

 For Bringing About Samadhi And Minimising The Kleshas.

 Patanjali prescribes the practice of Kriya Yoga, which is Tapa (austerities) Swadhyaya (self-study) and Ishvar pranidhana ( surrender to God ) for making Kleshas Tanu from an Udara or Vichhina state.

 Vrittis are our mental response to external stimuli.
 Mental responses are in the form of waves.
-The stimuli come via contact of senses with the external world in form of attraction distraction joy sorrow etc. The ego-sense identifies with these thought waves and thinks ~I am happy~ when happy thoughts arise or ~I am sad~ when painful thoughts arise.
+The stimuli come via contact of senses with the external world in the form of attraction distraction joy sorrow etc. The ego-sense identifies with these thought waves and thinks ~I am happy~ when happy thoughts arise or ~I am sad~ when painful thoughts arise.
 This wrong identification of the ego-sense with the I or indweller or Purusha is the cause of all miseries.
-Purusha cannot be affected by thought waves as it is eternal, pure, enlightened and free.
+Purusha cannot be affected by thought waves as it is eternal, pure, enlightened, and free.

-Simply means stopping, cessation, eliminating or dissolution ~ of thought patterns or Vrittis in Chitta We already know the 5 Vrittis.
+Simply means stopping, cessation, eliminating, or dissolution ~ of thought patterns or Vrittis in Chitta We already know the 5 Vrittis.
 Of these 5 Vrittis, a question may arise about the right knowledge and sleep.
 These two are also Vrittis and generate Samskaras which generate more Vrittis and these Vrittis generate more samskaras, keeping man bound in a seemingly infinite cycle.
 All Vrittis must be stopped eventually including good Vrittis.
-Only when Vrittis arise does Chitta come into existence and because of that, there is false identification of Chitta with the Purusha or the real self, leading to miseries and sufferings.
+Only when Vrittis arise does Chitta come into existence and because of that, there is the false identification of Chitta with the Purusha or the real self, leading to miseries and sufferings.
 With Nirodaha of all Vrittis, the Purusha (seer) is established in its own nature.